PRANABraight/LAB-EXERCISE-3/README.md

 ### This Lab-exercise based on my domain i.e. Online Classes and Tutorials.
-### This was done with help of my friends Jishnu and Josiah.
+### This was done in collaboration with my friends Jishnu and Josiah.